 - The data underlying scientific publications should be publicly accessible on the date of publication unless there are legal, privacy, ethical, or security concerns.

 - The Nelson memo expands the scope of scientific data that should be publicly accessible from the data underlying scientific publications to include “other federally funded scientific data that are not associated with peer-reviewed scholarly publications.”
 Agencies are encouraged to develop ways to make this accessibility happen.

 - Federal agencies with over $100 million in R&D expenditures should develop new or update existing public access plans by February 21, 2023.
 Agencies with $100 million or less in R&D expenditures should update or develop new plans by August 20, 2023.
 Publication of implementation plans should happen no later than December 31, 2024, with an effective date no later than one year after the publication of the agency plan.

-Where the implementation of new and updated agency plans will likely not go into effect until 2025, there is already speculation in policy communities that these changes could affect future subscription model costs or increase article processing charges (APC’s).
+Where the implementation of new and updated agency plans will likely not go into effect until 2025 or after, there is already speculation in policy communities that these changes could affect future subscription model costs or increase article processing charges (APC’s).
 Interestingly, the OSTP report to Congress, which the Nelson memo is based on, alludes to possible publisher responses as minimally disruptive to scholarly research economics, though calls for the creation of a government subcommittee (defined as the National Science and Technology Council Subcommittee on Open Science in the memo) to evaluate and redistribute federal funding to minimize the impact among researchers.

 It’s difficult to predict what the results of this public access update will have on researchers and publishers in the long term.
 What is reasonable to expect is that it will likely force financial changes in the scholarly publication model in a fashion similar to the previous memo.